blainemoser/MySqlMigrate/README.md

 ```
 Use the function [\*migrate.Migration.MigrateDown() error](https://github.com/blainemoser/MySqlMigrate/blob/d4e9073b60967a68466eecd44455bf1fff5b96af/migrate.go#L70) to reverse the migrations; this will execute the "down" SQL specified in the migration files.

 > **Note** that reversing migrations does so in batches; groupings of migrations that were run "up" at the same time.
-It will not reverse _all_ migrations unless they were all run at the same time.
+It will not reverse _all_ migrations unless they were all their "up" statements were executed during the same runtime.